Validator Committee

 IOTA takes advantage of Narwhal and Bullshark as its mempool and consensus engines.
 Narwhal/Bullshark (N/B) is also implemented in IOTA so that when Byzantine agreement is required it uses a high-throughput DAG-based consensus to manage shared locks while execution on different shared objects is parallelized.

 Narwhal enables the parallel ordering of transactions into batches that are collected into concurrently proposed blocks, and Bullshark defines an algorithm for executing the DAG that these blocks form.
 N/B combined builds a DAG of blocks, concurrently proposed, and creates an order between those blocks as a byproduct of the building of the DAG.
-But that order is overlaid on top of the causal order of IOTA transactions (the "payload" of Narwhal/Bullshark here), and does not substitute for it:
+But that order is overlaid on top of the causal orderCausal order is a representation of the relationship between transactions and the objects they produce, laid out as dependencies.
+Validators cannot execute a transaction dependent on objects created by a prior transaction that has not finished.
+Rather than total order, IOTA uses causal order (a partial order). of IOTA transactions (the "payload" of Narwhal/Bullshark here), and does not substitute for it:

-• N/B operates in OX, rather than XO mode (O = order, X = execute); the execution occurs after the Narwhal/Bullshark ordering.
+- N/B operates in OX, rather than XO mode (O = order, X = execute); the execution occurs after the Narwhal/Bullshark ordering.

-• The output of N/B is therefore a sequence of transactions, with interdependencies stored in the transaction data itself.
+- The output of N/B is therefore a sequence of transactions, with interdependencies stored in the transaction data itself.

-Consensus sequences certificates of transactions.
+Consensus sequences _certificate_s of transactions.
 These represent transactions that have already been presented to 2/3 of validators that checked that all their owned objects are available to be operated on and signed the transaction.
-Upon a certificate being sequenced, IOTA sets the lock of the shared objects at the next available version to map to the execution of that certificate.
-So for example if you have a shared object X at version 2, and you sequence certificate T, IOTA stores T -> [(X, 2)].
+Upon a certificateA certificate is the mechanism proving a transaction was approved or certified.
+Validators vote on transactions, and aggregators collect a Byzantine-resistant majority of these votes into a certificate and broadcasts it to all IOTA validators, thereby ensuring finality. being sequenced, IOTA sets the lock of the shared objects at the next available version to map to the execution of that certificateA certificate is the mechanism proving a transaction was approved or certified.
+Validators vote on transactions, and aggregators collect a Byzantine-resistant majority of these votes into a certificate and broadcasts it to all IOTA validators, thereby ensuring finality..
+So for example if you have a shared object X at version 2, and you sequence certificateA certificate is the mechanism proving a transaction was approved or certified.
+Validators vote on transactions, and aggregators collect a Byzantine-resistant majority of these votes into a certificate and broadcasts it to all IOTA validators, thereby ensuring finality.
+T, IOTA stores T -> [(X, 2)].
 That is all you do when IOTA reaches consensus, and as a result IOTA can ingest a lot of sequenced transactions.

-Now, after this is done IOTA can execute all certificates that have their locks set, on one or multiple cores.
+Now, after this is done IOTA can execute all _certificate_s that have their locks set, on one or multiple cores.
 Obviously, transactions for earlier versions of objects need to be processed first (causally), and that reduces the degree of concurrency.
 The read and write set of the transaction can be statically determined from its versioned object inputs--execution can only read/write an object that was an input to the transaction, or that was created by the transaction.